-Stephen has previously performed with several professional ensembles, including the Amarillo Symphony Orchestra, the Midland Odessa Symphony and Chorale, and the Texas Medical Center Orchestra, and the Louis Moreau Institute for New Music Performance.
-He currently performs nationally with Mike Dillon’s New Orleans Punk Rock Percussion Consortium as well as with various local performers.
+As a percussionist, Stephen has participated in performances with the Amarillo Symphony Orchestra, Midland Odessa Symphony and Chorale, Texas Medical Center Orchestra, and the Louis Moreau Institute for New Music Performance.
+He currently performs nationally with Mike Dillon’s New Orleans Punk Rock Percussion Consortium as well as in New Orleans with various local performers.

 Stephen holds a Master of Arts in Music Composition from Tulane University where he studied with Maxwell Dulaney and Rick Snow and a Bachelor of Music from West Texas A&M University, where he studied percussion with Susan Martin Tariq and composition with Joseph Nelson and Robert Denham.
-Current affiliations include the Society of Composers, the Southeastern Composers League, and the Vic Firth Education Team as a Scholastic Educator and Marching Percussion Specialist.
+Current affiliations include the Society of Composers and the Vic Firth Education Team as a Scholastic Educator and Marching Percussion Specialist.

 Come out to our events and hear groundbreaking music by some of the best contemporary artists of our time.

 If you would like to be an nF participant as a performer, composer, or presenter, fill out our application form!